 Pre-drilling the holes will really help for assembly.

-Adding chair arms
+Adding chair armrests

 8. Screw on your choice of board armrests.

 I chose cedar planks that were wide enough to hold a cup of coffee.
+Just be sure to sand them really well to avoid potential splinters.

 View Farmers’ Market stencil from HERE